 Trauma can result from things like abuse, assault, accidents, violence, war, or serious injuries.
 It can also come from natural disasters or other unexpected events that shake your sense of safety.
 After trauma, it is common to feel like the world is no longer safe, predictable, or fair.

-Adapted from the APA Dictionary of Psychology
+Adapted from the APA Dictionary of Psychology and The EMDR Institute.

 |